-The Proposed Plan identifies a number of Covered Projects and Activities (discussed below), including the specific M2 freeway improvement projects and conservation activities in the Preserve areas, that may result in take of federal- and/or state-listed species or species that may become listed during the 40-year Permit term.
+The Proposed Plan identifies a number of Covered Activities (discussed below), including the specific M2 freeway improvement projects and conservation activities in the Preserve areas, that may result in take of federal- and/or state-listed species or species that may become listed during the Permit term.
 These projects and activities are considered in assessing the total amount of Covered Species take that would be expected in the Permit Area and in developing the overall NCCP/HCP conservation strategy.
 Approval of the Proposed Plan does not confer or imply authorization of any specific covered freeway improvement projects; all covered freeway improvement projects would be subject to future discretionary approval authority within the individual jurisdictions where the activity or project would occur.
-Approval of the Proposed Plan would authorize conservation and management activities (Covered Activities) within the NCCP/HCP Preserves.
+Approval of the Proposed Plan would authorize conservation and management activities within the NCCP/HCP Preserves.

-The primary responsibility for Proposed Plan implementation rests with OCTA as the primary Permittee.
-However, as described in the Proposed Plan, other groups would have secondary responsibility for coordination, plan compliance, and implementation of various aspects of the Proposed Plan.
-Implementation of the conservation strategy, monitoring program, Covered Project and Activity approvals, and reporting will require coordinated actions among OCTA, Caltrans, Preserve Managers, Monitoring Biologists, Restoration Project Sponsors, and Wildlife Agencies.
+The primary responsibility for Proposed Plan implementation rests with OCTA as the Permittee.
+However, other groups would have secondary responsibility for coordination, plan compliance, and implementation of various aspects of the Proposed Plan.
+Implementation of the conservation strategy, monitoring program, Covered Activity approvals, and reporting will require coordinated actions among OCTA, Caltrans, Preserve Managers, Monitoring Biologists, Restoration Project Sponsors, and Wildlife Agencies.